peasy/Peasy.DataProxy.EF6/README.md

 # Peasy.DataProxy.EF6

 Peasy.DataProxy.EF6 provides the [EF6DataProxyBase](https://github.com/peasy/Peasy.DataProxy.EF6/blob/master/Peasy.DataProxy.EF6/EF6DataProxyBase.cs) class.
-EF6DataProxyBase is an abstract class that implements [IDataProxy](https://github.com/ahanusa/Peasy.NET/wiki/Data-Proxy), and can be used to very quickly and easily provide a data proxy that communicates with a database using Entity Framework [code first](https://msdn.microsoft.com/en-us/data/jj193542.aspx) or [database first](https://msdn.microsoft.com/en-us/data/jj206878.aspx) classes.
+EF6DataProxyBase is an abstract class that implements [IDataProxy](https://github.com/ahanusa/Peasy.NET/wiki/Data-Proxy), and can be used to very quickly and easily provide a data proxy that communicates with a database using Entity Framework 6.0.

 ###Where can I get it?